 3. It gets you out of the kitchen.

 Wether you use a slow cooker or braise the pot roast in the oven, the cooking time for the best pot roast is going to be long.
 But we can't complain once the fall-apart tender roast is on the table.

 For ease of cooking, plan your meal out the day before and set a time when you want to have dinner the next day.
 Deduct the amount of hours it will take to prep and cook then plan on starting your roast at that time.
 A little planning goes a long way.

 Whenever we make a pot roast recipe at home we always make a little bit more than we need just for the hearty leftovers the next day.

 You can reheat the pot roast by slowly heating it up with beef broth or even shredding it and adding it to a variety of different dishes like bakes, sandwiches and even soup.

-5. It’s been an American classic since the 19th century.
+5. Pot roast been an American classic since the 19th century.

 Known as the Yankee Pot Roast, possibly as a joke towards New England frugality, the method of slow cooking tough cuts of meat have been embedded in our American bones.

 Looking to make your own pot roast this week?
-Try out The Pioneer Woman’s special pot roast made with chuck roast, onions, carrots, red wine, beef stock and a helping of fresh thyme and rosemary.
-It’ll knock your socks off.
+Try out The Pioneer Woman's special pot roast made with chuck roast, onions, carrots, red wine, beef stock and a helping of fresh thyme and and sprigs of fresh rosemary.
+It'll knock your socks off.